atharvapj/SONPAPDI-KA-BADLA-/README.txt

 https://gd.games/games/ff933961-cdbe-464a-838c-b4ab51890474
 Game Overview

 Soan Papdi Escapes is an exciting platformer where you guide Soan Papdi, a daring sweet, as she tries to escape a hungry man!
-Jump through mazes, dodge pesky flies, and discover hidden paths as you journey through challenging levels.
+Jump through mazes, dodge pesky flies

 Story

 Soan Papdi narrowly escapes a man who wants to devour her.
-She travels through complex mazes, avoids obstacles, and falls into a sewer maze.
-There, she discovers a whole new world full of surprises and adventures!
+She travels through lallan halwai shop , avoids flies .
+There, she discovers a whole new world full of surprises and adventures!,The story takes you into an imaginative world where you see that an insignificant thing like a soan papdi sweet, can also have just as wide and imaginative world.
+It helps us in finding fun in the most mundane things

 Gameplay Mechanics